iidanL/InstallWindowsWithoutUSB/README.md

-# WindowsWithoutUSB
-New method of installation ANY Windows Iso Without USB.
 # NOW WORKS WITH ALL CUSTOM ISOS!

-> Bypasses all Win11 installation errors.
+> Bypasses all Windows 11 installation errors.

 This method is faster, easier and 100% safe comparing with default windows installation with usb stick.